Ekman/ark-docker/README.md

 | --- | --- |
 | `MAP` | [Name of the map](https://ark.wiki.gg/wiki/Server_configuration#Map_names) that you want to host. |

+On your first launch the game will generate configuration files in your configuration directory.

 ### Updating the game files